February Overview

 Kuantan, Tioman Island, Perhentian Islands, Terengganu, Redang and Kota Bharu

-The worst of the monsoon is over as the winds start to subside and the rains ease.
-However, at this time of year most of the east coast island resorts remain closed, re-opening in March (avg temp: 26 °C).
+The worst of the north-east monsoon is over by February as the winds start to subside and the rains ease along Malaysia's east coast.
+However, at this time of year most of the region's hotels and resorts remain closed, re-opening next month (avg temp: 26 °C).